epoupon/lms/README.md

  - Multi genre
  - MusicBrainzID support

-Please note LMS is still under development and will gain more features in the future.
+Please note LMS is still under development and will gain more features in the future:
+ - Radio function (using AcousticBrainz)
+ - Interface suited for mobile devices
+ - Video support
+ - Subsonic and/or Ampache API

 LMS is written entirely in C++.
-Therefore, it is suitable to run on embedded devices, where space and/or memory are limited.
+Therefore, it is suitable to run on embedded devices, where space and memory are limited.
 Please note some media files may require significant CPU usage to be transcoded.

 ## Dependencies